 Even though we don’t like the Disney Enchantment show as much as Happily Ever After, we still recommend staying for it at the end of the night and it’s very entertaining.

 If you are worried about being too tired to stay for the fireworks, you have a couple of options.
-You could skip rope drop in the morning get a later start at the Magic Kingdom around lunchtime or after.
+You could skip rope drop in the morning and get a later start at the Magic Kingdom around lunchtime or after.
 That way you won’t be too tired out by the time the fireworks start.

 If you wanted to go for rope drop since that’s the best way to do as many rides as possible, you can still go early as normal, but then take a break in the afternoon and go back to your hotel for a nap or some relaxing.
 Then come back to the Magic Kingdom before the fireworks start in the evening.